cholliman/CS15A/README.md

 # CS15A
-helpful materials for CS 15 A students
+helpful materials for CS 15A students